devegoo/Amlogic-Firmware-extraction/README.md

 "and finally, re-mount the SD card/flash drive,

-copy the firmware file and aml_sdc_burn.ini to the root of the device,
+Copy the firmware file and aml_sdc_burn.ini to the root of the device,

 and rename the firmware to aml_upgrade_package.img to match the string in aml_sdc_burn.ini"